 What kind of yogurt should I use?

-You can use either plain, whole milk Greek yogurt or plain, whole milk regular yogurt for this cake (use the same amounts).
+You can use plain, whole milk Greek yogurt or plain, whole milk regular yogurt for this cake (use the same amounts).
 Both kinds will make a delicious cake but they will produce slightly different textures.
 Greek yogurt will produce a fine crumb while regular yogurt will produce a slightly coarser crumb.

 I photographed a slice of each version of the cake and you can see the difference in the photos below.

-How to make the cake:
+How to make it:

-See full ingredients & instructions in the recipe card below!
+See full ingredient amounts and instructions in the recipe card below!

-Step 3.
-With an electric mixer or standing mixer, whip butter and sugar until fluffy.
+- With an electric mixer or standing mixer, whip butter and sugar until fluffy.

-Step 4.
-Whip in eggs followed by lemon zest.
+- Whip in eggs followed by lemon zest.
 Set aside for a moment.

 How long is the baking time?